Centre College Executive and Leadership Team

 Leadership Overview

-Centre College has 10 executives leading key functions including information technology, finance, human resources, and academic leadership.
+Centre College has 10 executives leading key functions including information technology, finance, athletics, human resources, and academic affairs.

 Leadership Roles at Centre College